-The Company assesses the recoverability of identifiable intangible assets at least annually, or more often should events warrant, using a present value cash flow method.
+In accordance with FAS 142 "Accounting for Goodwill and Other Intangible Assets," the Company assesses the recoverability of intangible assets at least annually, or more often should events warrant, using a present value cash flow method.
 At a Board Meeting on November 11, 2008, the Board of Trustees of the B.B.
 Micro Cap Growth Fund assigned, on an interim basis for 150 days, the advisory contract to Teton as the investment adviser, effective with the close of business on November 28, 2008.
 Although there was no additional payment for the assignment of the advisory contract, the Company has incurred costs of \$183,000 relating to legal and accounting work performed relating to the arrangement and to obtain shareholder approval for the merger with an existing fund managed by Teton.
 As a result of becoming the adviser to the B.B.
 Micro Cap Growth Fund, the Company recorded an identifiable intangible asset of \$183,000.
-The Company amortized the acquisition costs over the estimated life of the interim contract.
-In accordance with this policy, the Company amortized \$36,600 of the identifiable intangible asset during 2008 and the remaining amount of \$146,400 during 2009 and as a result does not have an identifiable intangible asset on the statement of financial condition at December 31, 2009.
+The Company will amortize the acquisition costs over the estimated life of the contract.
+In accordance with this policy, the Company amortized \$36,600 of the identifiable intangible asset during 2008 and has an identifiable intangible asset on the statement of financial condition of \$146,400 at December 31, 2008.

-J. Other Matters
+I. Other Matters

 The Company has entered into arrangements with various third parties many of which provide for indemnification of the third parties against losses, costs, claims and liabilities arising from the performance of obligations under the agreements.
 The Company has had no claims or payments pursuant to these or prior agreements, and believes the likelihood of a claim being made is remote.
-The Company's estimate of the value of such agreements is de minimis, and therefore an accrual has not been made in the financial statements.
+Utilizing the methodology in the FASB issued Interpretation No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others", the Company's estimate of the value of such agreements is de minimis, and therefore an accrual has not been made in the financial statements.

-K. Subsequent Events
+J. Subsequent Events